akamai-consulting/harper-akamai-redirect-template/README.md

 ## Repository Structure

-* **.github/workflows/bootstrap.yml**: The main bootstrap automation pipeline.
+* **.github/workflows/bootstrap.yml**: The main bootstrap automation workflow.
+Executed manually.
-* **bootstrap-config.json**: The primary configuration file used to name and size resources.
+* **bootstrap-config.json**: The primary configuration file used to control bootstrap process.
 * **akamai/edgeworker/**: Contains the EdgeWorker source code (`main.js`) and bundle config.
 * **akamai/property/**: Contains the Property Manager JSON rule template for a property to front-end requests to Harper.
 * **redirects/redirects.json**: Redirect rules to implement in Harper.